wmde/fundraising-banners-until-2022/doc/adr/002-Component-Communication.md

 The child example shows an optional inversion of control where the every `Command` class has an `execute` method that calls a callback with its payload, making the payload more private.

+#### Pros
+- We can visualize/list the events/commands and their handlers, helping us to understand the timings
+- Easier debugging by adding a logger middleware to the bus or looking at the registered handlers/subscribers
+- Event handlers/command subscribers for grandchild components don't need to be passed as props through a child component, but attach directly to the bus.
+- Easier code navigation in the IDE with "Go to usages" and "Go to definition"
+- More type safety and intelligent IDE autocompletion through constructor parameters for the event
+- Most portable solution: when switching from Preact to Vue, we only need to replace `useCommandBus`/`useEventBus` (a utility function which returns the bus singleton from the module) with Vue's [`inject`](https://composition-api.vuejs.org/api.html#dependency-injection) function.

+#### Cons
+- Danger to leave events/commands unhandled - more burden on the acceptance test
+- Might be harder to understand
+- In event handlers, the child components code at least conceptually "knows" about other components and their code to attach an event handler.
+  This can lead to code dependencies.
+  Example: The progress bar must react to `bannerTransitionHasFinished`.
+This could be mitigated by a "mapping" middleware, that translates component-specific events into more generalized events.
+  But it might be hard to always stick to the "noun + past tense verb" convention, and the mapper might soon resemble a command bus.
+- It might be tempting to implement a `target` property in the event object, breaking the independence of the event subscribers from event emitters.

 ### Animation state passed down as properties